comgsi/documents/README.md

 # 2. Community users:

 With the transition of NOAA GSI/EnKF codes to Github, the original (outdated) libsrc/ was removed and those libraries will come from the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) repository released by [UFS](https://github.com/ufs-community/ufs-weather-model/wiki).
-For how to build NCEPLIBS, please seek helps from the [UFS support forum](https://forums.ufscommunity.org).

 Community users can follow these steps to build GSI/EnKF:

 ## 2.1. build bufrlib and wrfio lib
 This extra step is required as NCEPLIBS does not release bufrlib and wrfio lib at this moment.
 In the future, when NCEPLIBS includes these two libraries, this step will not be needed.

-You can build these two libraries from the [comgsi/GSILIBS](https://github.com/comgsi/GSILIBS) repo at Github as follows:
+You can build these two libraries from the [comgsi/GSILIBS](https://github.com/comgsi/GSILIBS) repository at Github as follows:
 ```
 git clone https://github.com/comgsi/GSILIBS
 cd GSILIBS